-Fire Damage Repair Professional Guide – Preparing for a House Fire
+Fire Damage Restoration Expert Advice – Preparing for a House Fire

-Some other precautions include planning out emergency routes in your home.
-Create a plan and make sure everyone in the house knows the emergency fire escape routes – there should be two exits for every room in the home.
-Also, it’s necessary to have a designated meeting place outside so you know who gets out of the house.
+Other precautions include planning out emergency routes in your home.
+Create a plan and ensure everyone in the house knows the fire escape routes – there needs to be two exits for each room in the home.
+It’s also necessary to have a planned meeting spot outside so you know who gets out of the house and who is absent.

-- Cooking: The kitchen is one of the more vulnerable places for a fire to develop.
-It’s important to pay attention to what’s on the stove or in the oven, and when you need to leave, have someone watch over it until you return.
+- Cooking: The kitchen is one of the most vulnerable places for a fire to develop.
+It’s vital to pay attention to what’s on the stove or in the oven, and when you need to leave, have someone watch over it until you return.

-Contact the Fire Damage Restoration Professionals at Paul Davis
+Contact the Fire Damage Repair Technicians at Paul Davis